Advanced search

 4.1 Therapeutic indications

-RYBREVANT is indicated:
+Rybrevant is indicated:

-• in combination with carboplatin and pemetrexed for the first-line treatment of adult patients with advanced non-small cell lung cancer (NSCLC) with activating epidermal growth factor receptor (EGFR) Exon 20 insertion mutations.
+• in combination with carboplatin and pemetrexed for the first‑line treatment of adult patients with advanced NSCLC with activating EGFR Exon 20 insertion mutations.

 • as monotherapy for treatment of adult patients with advanced NSCLC with activating EGFR Exon 20 insertion mutations, after failure of platinum-based therapy.